CheckiO/EoC-battle/README.md

 	        'type': 'rocketBot'},
 	'unit_quantity': 2},

-all of the crafts has the same code `attacker.py`.
+All of the crafts has the same code `attacker.py`.

-The actual source code of thouse scrips can be found in key "codes".
-All the players strategies are listes in the dict "codes", because one strategy can import any other strategies.
+The actual source code of those scrips can be found in the key "codes".
+All the player’s strategies are listed in the dict "codes", and it doesn’t matter whether those strategies are being used at the moment or not, because one strategy can import any other strategies.

-Let's start with defence source code
+Let's start with a defence source code.

 	from battle import commander
 	tower_client = commander.Client()